 Housing Sector Opportunities

-As in other countries in the region, the public sector of Tanzania has not been successful at delivering affordable and sufficient housing for the urban poor.
-The use of alternative and lower-cost technologies and materials is a key area of opportunity which complemented by the government’s initiatives to address housing gaps, has the potential to reduce costs associated with building and housing.
+The public sector of Tanzania like other countries in the region has been marginally successful at delivering affordable and sufficient housing for the urban poor.
+The use of lower-cost technologies and materials is a key area of opportunity which complemented by the government’s initiatives to address housing gaps, has the potential to reduce costs associated with building and housing.